angular/flex-layout/DEV_ENVIRONMENT.md

+# Developer Guide

-# Developer guide: getting your environment set up
+## Getting your environment set up

 1. Make sure you have `node` installed with a version at _least_ 5.5.0.
 2. Run `npm install -g gulp` to install gulp.